Welcome to Linux InstallFest!

 Bare Metal (NOT RECOMMENDED)

-With incredible technical prowess, the small team over at Asahi Linux have gotten Linux to run on Apple Silicon hardware.
-However, though it's technically possible to run Linux 'bare metal', it's not really usable yet; while Asahi 'runs' it does not represent a really usable 'daily driver' setup (especially for beginniners!) and thus we don't recommend it at this time.
+With incredible technical prowess, the team over at Asahi Linux have gotten Linux to run on Apple Silicon hardware.
+However, though it's technically possible to run Linux 'bare metal', Asahi does not represent a complete 'daily driver' setup suitable for beginners and thus we don't recommend it at this time.

-If you're curious about what's currently possible, check out their Feature Support Matrix.
-(Note the many 'WIP' cells...)
+If you're curious about what's currently working, check out their device support.

 Dual Boot (NOT RECOMMENDED)

-Because there is no bare metal Linux OS that's ready yet, this option is not really viable either.
+Because Asahi isn't quite suitable yet, this option is not really viable either.

 Virtual Machine (VM) (RECOMMENDED)